ghego/avajams/doc/Documentation.md

 # Documentation

-## Project Goal
-Find the best matching video clip from a video clip or an image.

 ## Motivation

 * Soundtrack of your life
 * Video is ubiquitous but not easy to add soundrack
 * 60 hours of video are uploaded every minute
 * in 2016 digital video will reach nearly $5 billion
 * Self-Made video mash-up will be big market

+## Project Goal for Hackathon

+* Find the best matching video clip from a video clip or an image
+* Provide groundwork for future improvements

 ## Methodology